Book Review of “An Undisturbed Peace” by Mary Glickman.

 This is one of those rare examples of when a historical novel is the perfect balance between fact and fiction.
 This is particularly difficult to do when part of the past is lesser known to the public in general.
 Often authors who write about such eras give into a temptation to be overly explanatory, which can feel both patronizing and is usually boring.
 Glickman avoids this, for the most part, with only one section of the narrative being a little slow going early on in the story.
 However, once you get past that, you’ll find that Glickman melds the reality of the times with these beautifully developed characters into a plot that feels increasingly compelling.
 Furthermore, I was especially pleased that Glickman was able to bring this novel to a very emotional conclusion that felt both honest and heartfelt, as well as perfectly in character.
 For all this, I think this book deserves a healthy four and a half stars out of five, and I can warmly recommend it.

-“An Undisturbed Peace” by Mary Glickman, published by Open Road Integrated Media, was released February 2, 2016, and is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“An Undisturbed Peace” by Mary Glickman, published by Open Road Integrated Media, was released February 2, 2016, and is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the author for sending me an ARC of this book via NetGalley in exchange for a fair review.